Kirpo97/remote_control_emitter/README.md

 # remote_control_emitter
 Client-server application for remote control of the radiator for growing plants.
-Stack: Modbus, ESP8266, C/C++, QT.
+Stack: Modbus, ESP8266, C/C++, Qt.